mattscilipoti/gyst/index.md

 ----------------

-These posts contain a play-by-play account of the creation of the toolkit.
+These posts contain a play-by-play account of the creation of the toolkit, using TDD.
 Review them for information about testing the command line with aruba, starting a project blog with gh_pages and jekyll (with feeds, comments, and analytics), delivering bash scripts, and montioring it all.